-Not all Mina Martha costs are applied against Silver Recovery.
-Since the Company has no reserves, the Company is treated as an exploration company and as such, only direct mining and milling costs are applied against Silver Recovery.
+Not all costs are applied against Silver and gold recovery.
+Since the Company has no established economically viable proven or probable ore reserves, the Company is treated as an exploration company and as such, only direct mining and milling costs are applied against silver and gold recovery.
 Other administrative, office, professional fees, and travel are disclosed separately.